trusttoken/contracts-pre22/README.md

 It also allows for blacklisting of bad actors in accordance with the [TrueCoin Terms of Use](https://www.trusttoken.com/terms-of-use/).

-### RedeemableToken.sol

-Makes it easier for users to burn tokens (i.e. redeem them for USD) by treating sends to 0x0 as burn operations.

-Implements Redemption address feature.

 ### DepositToken.sol
 Allow users to register deposit addresses.